NicolasDorier/NBitcoin.Docs/AdvancedWalletDesign.md

 If a transaction was spotted in a block, and that this block is not part of the main chain anymore (reorg), NBXplorer will remove this transaction from the list.

-From the resulting list of transaction you can easily build this transaction graph:
+From the resulting list of transactions you can easily build this transaction graph:

 * A green dot is an output.
 * A gray rectangle is a transaction.